Restoring Lands and Waters

 Featured Habitat Restoration Projects

-In our Restoring Oregon’s Desert Landscapes Story Map, you can zoom into all the wilderness study areas we work in, watch our beaver dam building raise water levels and check out the impressive tally of work this community has accomplished.
+In our Restoring Oregon’s Desert Landscapes Story Map, you can get a closer look at the areas we work in, watch our beaver dam building raise water levels and check out the impressive tally of work this community has accomplished.

 View the Map